 “In the early 1970s this longing became so powerful that I could no longer participate in the Christian of Father and Son that had sustained me through much of my life.
 Whenever I set foot in church, I would find myself developing headaches, neck aches, and stomach aches, as the enormity of the power of exclusion from Christian worship sunk deeply into my bones” (2).

-She believes that attempts to reform Christianity (an effort undertaken by numerous feminist theologians) would be futile given the religion’s inherent patriarchy.
-Sexism, no matter what anyone would do, will always be part of its essence.
-She thus rejected the Christian religion, and devoted herself to “the Goddess.”
+She believes that attempts to reform Christianity (an effort undertaken by numerous feminist theologians) would be futile given the religion’s inherent patriarchy, although many other women academics would disagree as there is a strong feminist movement within Christianity today.
+Sexism, Christ alleges, no matter what anyone would do, will always be part of its essence.
+She therefore rejected the Christian religion and devoted herself to “the Goddess.”
 Christ strongly believes that women who wish to satisfy their spiritual longings need to abandon Christianity for something else.
-In fact, women need their own kind of religion because many religions possess dominant male conceptions, imagery, and symbolism which excluded women.
+In fact, women need their own kind of religion because many religions possess dominant male conceptions, imagery, and symbolism which exclude women.

 The Great Goddess and Goddess Spirituality Movement